Math Test of CAHSEE

 Scoring High in CAHSEE Math

 The California High School Exit Examination or CAHSEE is a compulsory test in the state of California that all high school students should pass to get their diplomas.
-In this article, learn in detail about the CAHSEE Math test and find out how you may score high in this part of the test.
+In this article, learn in detail about the Math test of the CAHSEE and find out how you may score high in this part of the test.

-For more information about the CASHSEE Math test, you may refer to the official CAHSEE website (http://www.cde.ca.gov/ta/tg/hs/), and the official study guides available at the same website.
+For more information, you may refer to the official CAHSEE website (http://www.cde.ca.gov/ta/tg/hs/), and the official study guides available at the same website.

-As mentioned earlier, the CAHSEE Math test draws its contents from the following grades and levels as per the California state board standards and norms:
+As mentioned earlier, this test draws its contents from the following grades and levels as per the California state board standards and norms:

 - Grade Six